-At December 31, 2017 the positive reserves on available-for-sale government securities amounted to approximately €68 thousand, net of the tax effect.
+At December 31, 2017, the positive reserves on the AFS government securities amounted to approximately €68 thousand, net of taxes.

 Starting from January 1, 2018, following the adoption of the new accounting standard IFRS 9, such securities will be classified in the category belonging to the Held to Collect and Sell (HTC&S) business model.